 The tube should look like the one pictured below.

-Fold the larger points right sides together.
+Fold the larger points wrong sides together.
 Sew using a ladder stitch (aka invisible stitch.)
 Stitch towards the point.

 Make a small slip stitch in the point as shown.